davidgiven/fluxengine/doc/brother.md

 mdir -i brother.img
 mcopy -i brother.img ::brother.doc linux.doc
 ```

+The word processor checks the media byte, unfortunately, so you'll need to
+change it back to 0x58 before writing an image to disk.

 Converting the equally proprietary file format to something readable is,
 unfortunately, out of scope for FluxEngine.